Colbie Caillat: Artistry

+Caillat has spoken about suffering from stage fright earlier in her career, an experience she wrote about in her song "One Fine Line".
+She was promoted in the press as a shy "online sensation who suffered from a fair share of stage fright".
+Critics such as Brian Passey of The Spectrum noticed she had overcome her stage fright by 2017.

 Personal life

 Caillat was in a relationship with singer Justin Young from 2009 to 2020.
 The two were engaged in May 2015.
 They announced that they had ended their engagement in April 2020.
+Her song "Worth It", released in 2023, is inspired by the relationship and break up.

 In 2010, Caillat posed nude for the May issue of Allure magazine, alongside Emmanuelle Chriqui, Regina Hall, Kara DioGuardi, and Jessica Capshaw.

 Caillat supports various charities including Farm Sanctuary, United Service Organizations, Wish Upon A Hero, MusiCares, Earth's Call Fund, the Humane Society of the United States, and WE Charity.